dbalsom/moo/doc/moo_format_v1.md

 - The `RMSK` chunk operates in a very similar fashion as the `REGS` chunk, representing each register in the regular 16-bit register file.
 However, it contains masks for undefined register state in the event that an instruction leaves registers, portions of registers, or specific flags undefined.
-- The `RMSK` chunk will only appear in the final CPU state.
+- The `RMSK` chunk may appear at the top level of the file, in which case the same masks should be applied to every test in the file.
+If the `RMSK` chunk appears in the final state, it should only be applied to the registers for that specific test.
-- Applying the masks in order to each of your CPU registers and the registers and the registers in the final test state should allow you to successfully ignore a tests' undefined behavior.
+- Applying the masks in order to each of your CPU registers and the registers and the registers in the final test state should allow you to successfully ignore a test's undefined behavior.
 - The size of this chunk is dependent on the number of bits set in the mask.

 | Field   | Size (bytes) | Description                                                                                     |